banderson623/banderson623.github.com/projects/gilbert-school-board.md

 2. Over the last year I've been on the committee to revamp the way our district communicates with our parents, students and community.
 I worked side by side with very talented parents and all of the administration on crafting a strategy for effective and clear communication.
 We successfully design and launched the  Gilbert School App. (psst, you should download it for [iPhone, iPad](https://itunes.apple.com/us/app/gilbert-community-school-district/id993121618?mt=8) or [Google Android](https://play.google.com/store/apps/details?id=com.crescerance.GCSD&hl=en).
 We have also been hard at work on the upcoming redesign of our website, launching this Winter.

-I've coached youth soccer at the Heart of Iowa Soccer Club four years and coached both of my sons team.
-For the last three years I've been on the board
+I've coached youth soccer at the Heart of Iowa Soccer Club four years and coached both of my sons team, I even had a small stint on their board of directors.

 Our family is involved in soccer, football, baseball, volleyball and basketball youth sports.